This is what I’ll be teaching today and tomorrow, in my creative writing workshops:

 Working class Americans believe in labor, and unity, and dignity.
 Yet some, too many, vote for an anti-union billionaire who claims, sure, I’ll bring back steel mills to a city that hasn’t had steel mills in decades and has, frankly, done fine reinventing itself.
 And they do it by selling out other workers, just because they can be led to a narrative of fear, that people who look different are scary.
 Racism is a narrative too, and Trump told it, and many read it uncritically.

-And we liberals and progressives, too, throughout the election and certainly now think about rednecks and hillbillies and mouthbreathing non-college-educated whites who, yes, did vote for Trump but, no, are not themselves cartoon villains.
-That’s a narrative, and a long one (I wrote a book about that).
+And we liberals and progressives, too, throughout the election and certainly now unfairly blame so-called rednecks and hillbillies and mouthbreathing non-college-educated whites who, yes, did vote for Trump but, no, are not themselves cartoon villains.
+That’s a narrative, a false one, and a long one (I wrote a book about that).
 Politicians have tapped into it for a long time, creating a separation between “common” and “elite” and making it clear that there can be no connection.
 And we contribute to it by discarding rural Americans as lesser, tsking at them when they vote for Trump (yes, a bad vote, don’t get me wrong), but never actually listening to the problems they face.
 Our narrative of dismissiveness makes it easier for the hateful narratives – of racism, and Make America Great Again, on and on – to take root and grow like poisonous, malevolent, weeds.

 As Americans, we believe in our own national narrative, of fairness and equal access and the bootstrap mythos.
 Yet we’re a country that just elected a president who talks in opposition to all of that.
 How?
 Because he tells a story and we don’t read it.